 Many of its 70-plus enterprise customers, in fact, are in financial services, such as MasterCard and Credit Suisse.
 Another 12,000 or so small businesses use Narrative Science’s self-service applications.
 Media companies are also among their customers, using Quill to produce data-driven articles.
 Take a look at the screenshot below from Forbes.
 Note the author bio (though it appears that Narrative Science hasn’t produced a story in this space for more than a year).

 Natural language generation

-You may remember that not so long ago we waxed philosophical about aspects of so-called robo journalism in a pieced we called Content Creation by AI Powered Robot Writers.
+You may remember that not so long ago we waxed philosophical about aspects of so-called robo journalism in a piece we called Content Creation by AI-Powered Robot Writers.
 While we conceded that computers are creating online content, we thought the AI bit was still some ways off.